NoLtour/Uni-notes/SESA2024 Astronautics/3 Propulsion intro/hypergolic.md

 ---

 ## Hypergolic
-This is where combistion occurs the instant the fuel and oxidiser come in contact, not requiring ignition.
+This is where combustion occurs the instant the fuel and oxidiser come in contact, not requiring ignition.
+Hypergolic propellants tend to have high [[specific impulse]] but are also highly corrosive.